 The number or concentration of sperm in an ejaculate sample commonly determines the sperm count.
 There is some evidence that lifestyle choices can affect this number.

 For example, one large study found a link between smoking and a decreased sperm count.
 There is also evidence that dietary changes could play a role.
 For example, some

 Sperm count may vary with location and ethnicity

 Scientists know sperm counts have been decreasing in many Western countries.
 According to one study, the average sperm count between 1973 and 2011 decreased by 59.3% in North America, Europe, New Zealand, and Australia.

 Researchers do not yet understand what caused this drop, although it may be due to lifestyle changes.

 There is also some evidence of a link between ethnicity and differences in sperm production.
-One study notes the following difference in the sperm counts of Latinx, white, and Chinese males:
+One

 - Chinese males produced 70–173 million sperm cells per day.